oktics/oktics-health-pose-detection/README.md

 Parameters:

-*   *detector*: used to detect poses, returned from the model init method (new PoseExercise).
+*   *detector* {PoseExercise Object}: used to detect poses, returned from the model init method (new PoseExercise).

-*   *params*: exercise parameters, returned from the model init method (new PoseExercise).
+*   *params* {JSON Object}: exercise parameters, returned from the model init method (new PoseExercise).

-*   *frame*: accepts both image and video in many formats, including:
+*   *frame* {HTMLVideoElement, HTMLImageElement, HTMLCanvasElement}: accepts both image and video in many formats, including:
 'HTMLVideoElement', 'HTMLImageElement', 'HTMLCanvasElement'.

-*   *duration (optional)*: exercise duration, time that the position must be maintained for the repetition to be considered.
+*   *duration {int} (optional)*: exercise duration, time that the position must be maintained for the repetition to be considered.
 By default, no duration is considered necessary (duration = 0).

 ```javascript